mmuller88/mmblog/content/newsletter-19/index.md

 <https://dev.to/aws-builders/shortcut-for-aws-cdk-credentials-insanely-simple-setup-for-sso-saml-and-named-profiles-35a9>

-And interesting post for how to use SSO SAML and named Profiles for AWS CDK deployments.
-TBH I never used CDK deploy --profile $PROFILE_NAME but yeah if I have to this article explains it in very good details.
+An interesting post on how to use SSO SAML and named Profiles for AWS CDK deployments.
+TBH I never used CDK deploy --profile $PROFILE_NAME but yeah if I have to this article explains it in very good detail.

 Thanks a lot to the author [Alessandro Gaggia](https://dev.to/urz9999)